Table of Contents

 Technique Tips to Master the Smith Machine Romanian Deadlift

-The Smith machine Romanian deadlift is an ideal solution to perform a well-controlled, functional hamstring and glute builder.
-It enables maximal muscle activation with little to no risk of injury, and every lifter, regardless of experience, can benefit from it.
+The Smith machine Romanian deadlift is an ideal solution to perform a well controlled, functional hamstring and glute builder.
+It can deliver strong muscle activation with a consistent bar path, as long as you keep the bar close and maintain a neutral spine.

 Here are some key tips to perfect your form: